by Olga Maystruk, Designer and Brand Strategist, and

 The patient also received an assessment from a physical medicine and rehabilitation physician.
 The report stated the patient needed monthly physical therapy and psychiatry visits, bi-monthly visits with a psychotherapist, two-to-four visits annually with a rehabilitation specialist, and an abdominal MRI every three-to-five years.

-A lawsuit was filed against Pediatrician A alleging failure to explore the wound and detect the foreign body and follow up.
+A lawsuit was filed against Pediatrician A alleging failure to explore the wound and detect the foreign body, and failure to follow up.

 The other consultant for the defense was more critical of Pediatrician A and felt he did not meet the standard of care.
 This consultant stated that since fever and foul odor are indicators of a severe wound infection, a reasonable treatment would have been to refer the patient to the ED, admit the patient to the hospital, start IV antibiotics, and consult general surgery.
 This consultant felt that had Pediatrician A met the standard of care the patient's infection would have been less severe, but surgery and a prolonged hospitalization would have still been likely or required.

-A consultant for the plaintiff noted that while Pediatrician A’s antibiotic orders were appropriate, failing to schedule a 24-hour follow-up appointment put the treatment below the standard of care.
+A consultant for the plaintiff noted that while Pediatrician A’s antibiotic orders were appropriate, failing to schedule a 24-hour follow-up appointment was below the standard of care.

 This case was settled on behalf of Pediatrician A.